BicycleGarage/The-Boredom-Codex/README.md

 ## 📄 License

 Do whatever you want with this code.
 Share it, improve it, laugh at it.

 Just don't show it to my manager.

+**Just kidding about the "do whatever you want" part — this project is actually under AGPLv3.**

+So if you use, modify, or distribute it (even over a network), you must share your changes under the same license.
+Fair play, right?
+Consider it my contribution to the open source circle of life.

+That's the law of equivalent exchange, Edward.

 ## ☕ Final thought